 A minimum of an upper second-class Bachelor's degree in physics or electrical engineering from a UK university or an overseas qualification of an equivalent standard.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Standard.

 Further information can be found on our English language requirements page.

 This MSc provides students with the skills, knowledge and research ability for a career in physics.
 The programme is designed to satisfy the need, both nationally and internationally, for well-qualified postgraduates who will be able to respond to the challenges that arise from future developments in this field.

 UCL Physics and Astronomy is among the top departments in the UK for this subject area.

 The department's participation in many international collaborations means we provide exceptional opportunities to work as part of an international team.
 Examples include work at the Large Hadron Collider in Geneva, and at the EISCAT radar instruments in Scandinavia for studying the Earth's upper atmosphere.

-For students whose interests tend towards the theoretical, the department is involved in many international projects, some aimed at development of future quantum technologies, others at fundamental atomic and molecular physics.
+For students whose interests tend towards the theoretical, the department is involved in many international projects, some aimed at the development of future quantum technologies, others at fundamental atomic and molecular physics.
 In some cases, opportunities exist for students to broaden their experience by spending part of their time overseas.